uhm-what-to-eat/uhm-what-to-eat.github.io/index.md

 <img src="public/images/login-page.png" alt="user sign up page">

 ### User Landing Page
 Logging into the User Account, the user is able to see all the food vendor cards on the places to eat page and manage their preferences.
+Each food vendor card is randommly chosen each time a user logs-in, so its a fun, foody supsrise everytime they log-in.
+Each food vendor card on the landing page is clickable for easy access to food vendor pages.
 <img src="public/images/n-login-landing-page.png" alt="user sign up page">

 ### Vendor Landing Page